SEL in a Nutshell

 The focus is on helping children build positive relationships, mental well being, managing emotion and behavior.

-Strong Learning helped pioneer social and emotional learning resources during the 1970’s with its Creative Thinking workbooks which sold over 1 Million Copies!
+Strong Learning helped pioneer social and emotional learning resources during the 1970’s with its Understanding People storybooks, Life Skills series and Creative Thinking workbooks, some of which sold over 1 Million Copies!

 This SEL program is one of the best and easiest to implement

 - Today’s program has been updated to meet current needs and is based on over 40 years of research proven results.

 - It follows Bloom’s Taxonomy providing opportunities for children K-5 to progress and use skills at a higher order thinking level!